 \subsection{Cross-site Generalization performance}

-As stated before, FedRDN augments the data with luxuriant distribution from all clients to learn the generalized model.
+As stated before, FedRDN augments the data with luxuriant distribution from all clients to learn the more generalized feature representation.
 Therefore, we further explore the generalization performance of local models by cross-site evaluation, and the results are presented in Table~\ref{tab:table5}.
-As we can see, All local models of FedRDN yield a solid improvement compared with the FedAvg and our method shows better generalization performance compared to other methods.
-The above results demonstrate that FedRDN can effectively mitigate the domain shift between different local datasets, which is beneficial to model aggregation.
+As we can see, All local models of FedRDN yield a consistent improvement over FedAvg, and our method shows better generalization performance compared to other methods.
+The above results demonstrate that FedRDN can effectively improve the generalization of local feature representation, thereby mitigating feature shift across different clients.
 This is the reason why our method works.